minheeseo/web-scraping/README.md

 ## 1. Housing data scraper
 ---
 ### A. Summary
 ``gosection8.py`` extracts affordable rental listings from [GoSection8 website](https://www.gosection8.com/) by metropolitan areas.
-It uses Selenium and extracts apartment/home information, such as address, type, rental price, size, the number of bedrooms and bathrooms, and additional detailed information about features (fireplace, laundry, washer, pet, parking, swimming, smoking, and etc.), and save them as csv files.
+It uses Selenium and extracts apartment/home amenities, such as address, type, rental price, size, the number of bedrooms and bathrooms, and additional detailed information about features (fireplace, laundry, washer, pet, parking, swimming, smoking, and etc.), and saves them as csv files.